AngleProtocol/merkl-docs/mechanisms/campaigns/lending-borrowing.md

 # 🏦 Custom Lending and Borrowing Campaigns

-While Merkl supports by default all lending and borrowing protocols that issue receipt tokens for lenders and debt tokens for borrowers, it also supports:
+Merkl natively supports all lending and borrowing protocols that issue receipt tokens for lenders and debt tokens for borrowers.
+However, it also extends support to:

-- lending protocols that are not structured this way
+- Lending protocols that don’t follow this standard structure.
-- more tailored campaigns around these protocols (e.g., incentivizing the net lending positions of a user - discounting what has been borrowed and re-lent)
+- Tailored incentive campaigns—for example, rewarding users based on their net lending position (lending minus borrowing).

-Some examples of custom lending/borrowing integrations include Silo, Radiant, Morpho, Ajna, Euler, and CoumpoundV2 and all its associated forks.
+Some notable custom integrations include Silo, Radiant, Morpho, Ajna, Euler, and Compound V2 (along with its forks).

-From a user perspective, the experience is exactly the same with these specific lending protocols as with more commonly structured lending/borrowing platforms: the Merkl engine abstracts away the difference, so the UX and the features supported are typically the same.
+From a user perspective, interacting with these custom lending protocols feels the same as with standard ones.
+Merkl’s engine abstracts away protocol-specific differences, ensuring a consistent UX and feature set.

-Typically, in these protocols as well, the default mode is one where users are rewarded based on their time-weighted lent or borrowed amount relative to what's been lent or borrowed overall.
+This means that campaign creators can also customize:

-The important thing to note is that everything that relates to blacklisting and forwarding mentioned [for ERC20 campaigns](./erc20-mechanisms.md) also applies in these situations.
+- their [campaign hooks](../hooks/README.md) (e.g. blacklisting, whitelisting systems, forwarding mechanisms, ...)
-Typically, if people never directly lend in a protocol but can only lend through curated vault, then Merkl forwarding technology can automatically take this into account and only reward users who lent through a vault.
+- their [distribution methods](../distributions/README.md) (e.g fixed APR, variable APR, ...)

 {% hint style="info" %}
-If you want your lending and borrowing protocol to be fully integrated and supported by Merkl, or to create tailored protocol-campaigns (as we did for Silo and Radiant), please [contact us on the Merkl Discord by opening a BD ticket](https://discord.com/invite/jnYfrGxDbe) to discuss the integration process.
+If you want your lending and borrowing protocol to be fully integrated and supported by Merkl, or to create tailored protocol-campaigns, please [contact us on the Merkl Discord by opening a BD ticket](https://discord.com/invite/jnYfrGxDbe) to discuss the integration process.
 {% endhint %}

 Here are below some specificities you may face with some lending protocol integrations on Merkl.